Student Records

 A student’s Disciplinary Record will be maintained by the Office of Student Conduct until the graduation or withdrawal/transfer in good standing of the student from the University.
 Upon graduation or withdrawal/transfer, the Disciplinary Record may be maintained by the Office of Student Conduct as an Internal Record.

-An exception will be made to this policy, however, if a student is suspended, withdraws with pending disciplinary charges, or is dismissed from the University.
+An exception will be made to this policy, however, if a student withdraws with pending disciplinary charges, or is dismissed from the University.
 In these cases, a permanent notation may be marked on a student’s academic record and a Disciplinary Record and/or Internal Record will be maintained permanently by the Office of Student Conduct.
 These student conduct records will be maintained to substantiate the transcript notation.
 Inquiries about a student’s Disciplinary Record will only be released with the student’s signature of waiver.

 Internal Record